SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 // connect the session
 ```

-When a message is received, this listener is called with the message as one of the parameters.
+When a message is received, this listener is called with the message as parameter.

 You must subscribe to a topic in order to express interest in receiving messages.
 This tutorial uses the topic _“tutorial/topic”_.